Barcelona School of Economics: Affiliated professors

 Affiliated Professors of the Barcelona School of Economics are tenured or tenure-track faculty members from the BSE academic units.

 Among the affiliated professors there are Fellows of the Econometric Society, Fellows of the European Economic Association, Research Fellows of the Centre for Economic Policy and Research (CEPR), and Research Fellows of CESifo.
 They publish in the leading journals of Economics and many of the journals of the different subfields of the discipline.
 They also serve as coeditors and associate editors of these journals.

-At present there are some 150 affiliated professors, including:
+At present there are around 150 BSE Affiliated Professors, some of whom have been appointed as BSE Research Professors by the Board of Trustees in order to attract, retain, and recognize top scientists in the BSE research community: